Gila, New Mexico: Climate

 Gila is a BSk (Semi-arid, cold steppe) climate under the Köppen Classification system.
 Measured by the Trewartha climate classification system the climate is BSak (semi arid steppe, hot summers, cool winters).
 One half of the average annual precipitation is received in the three months of July, August, and September.
 April and May are the driest months.
 Gila has 291 days with sunshine per year compared to an average of 205 days of sunshine for the U.S. as a whole.

 Demographics

 Economics and culture

 Services in Gila include: post office, library, EMT and medical clinic, community center, senior center, library, and several churches.
 The Gila Valley Library contains 4,052 volumes.
 The library circulates 6,699 items per year and serves a rural population of 807 persons living in or near Gila and Cliff.

 Transportation

 Major highways

 Gila can be accessed via NM 211 from US 180 north of Silver City.
 Also, NM 153 provides access to Turkey Creek.

-References in popular culture

-Gila is the town where Michael Scofield has Sara Tancredi meet him on the television series Prison Break.